davixdedem/StarlinuX/README.md

 The easiest way is to set up Port Forwarding.
 Go to the dedicated section in the app.

 </details> <details> <summary><b>Does this application substitute the original Starlink app?</b></summary>
-Of course not, Pi Starlink handles the Router while Starlink manages the Dish.
+Of course not, StarlinuX handles the Router while Starlink manages the Dish.

 </details> <details> <summary><b>Do I need to install OpenVPN for Android?</b></summary>
 Yes, you do.
-But don't worry, you'll manage everything from Pi Starlink.
+But don't worry, you'll manage everything from StarlinuX.

-</details> <details> <summary><b>How to reset the Pi Starlink Router credentials?</b></summary>
+</details> <details> <summary><b>How to reset the StarlinuX Router credentials?</b></summary>
 Follow the original instructions provided by <a href="https://openwrt.org/docs/guide-user/troubleshooting/root_password_reset">OpenWRT</a>.

 </details>